Shin1203/Unit3--comsci-shin/CriteriaB.md

 In your role of a developer: read the client statement and write a draft version for the Criteria for Success in order of priority: most to least important.
 Measurable, Specific, Non-trivial

+## Prototype 2 for user interface on Qtdesigner